Women Self Defense Stories

 She was surprised she had disabled him with just one strike.
 She got up and ran.
 When she got to safety she felt nauseous and cried as the adrenaline rush dissipated.
 She said she thought she was lucky.
 But at the same time, she thought the assault wasn’t really a major attack because it was so easy.

-The next successful self-defense story was also by a petit Wellesley College student.
-She appeared timid and young well under age 18, and not in college.
+A petit Wellesley College student appeared timid and very young, well under age 18.
 She was trained in Model Mugging by Matt Thomas and Kyung Bok Yoon, (Tae Kwan Do champion Jhoon Rhee’s god-daughter) in 1974.
 The assault occurred near Harvard Square, not long after she had taken the course.

 She was approached from the side and grabbed by a guy who slammed her against the building.
 She said she had the wind knocked out of her.
 When she rebounded off the wall she simultaneously hit him with a strike to the throat.
 She used her index and middle fingers together to strike the soft hollow spot below the larynx and above the collar bones.
 This was taught as a “party release” and not a strike to deal with an obnoxious and intrusive aggressor at a social gathering.
 It usually causes a choking or gagging reflex.
 Instead of pushing as was taught in class, she jabbed with the two fingers.
 The assailant backed off, coughed once, and staggered before falling on the ground.
 She remained ready and thought he might come after her again, but immediately realized he was not getting up.
 She ran to safety and sobbed as she came out of the adrenaline rush.